JupiterOne-Archives/docs/knowledgeBase/jupiterOne-query-language_(J1QL)/jupiterOne-query-language.md

 #### Commenting

-J1QL supports commenting in queries anywhere in J1using the format `/* comment this */`.
+J1QL supports commenting in queries anywhere in J1 using the format `/* comment this */`.
 For example:

 ```j1ql